 WBC heavyweight champion Vitali Klitschko (43-2, 40 KOs) faces world-rated contender Dereck Chisora (15-2, 9 KOs) Saturday, February 18th in Munich, Germany.

 The fight kicks off the first of three heavyweight title fights, which will be broadcast live to the U.S. on three consecutive Saturdays, on EPIX.
 As with previous cards offered on the channel, EpixHD.com will also stream the fights live as part of a special free trial offer for boxing fans.
-You can sign up for a free trial with a valid email account.
+You can sign up for a free live streaming services trial with a valid email account.
 Additionally, the fight will be presented as a closed-captioned jumbotron simulcast in New York City’s famed Times Square.

 Alongside his younger brother Wladimir, Vitali Klitschko has had a stranglehold on boxing’s glory division for almost a decade now.
 He hasn’t lost a bout since his epic 2003 slugfest with Lennox Lewis.
 Ahead on all the scorecards at the time of the stoppage, Klitschko was left pleading for the fight to continue as blood gushed down his face due to the brutal cuts inflicted on him by the defending champion Lewis.